-- (1) All new construction and substantial improvements of residential structures permitted on or after October 1, 2018, shall have the lowest floor (including basement) elevated 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches above the nearest 500-year flood. - (2) Substantial improvements to any residential structure completed prior to October 1, 2018, shall have the lowest floor (including basement), elevated a minimum of 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building.
+- (1) -All new construction and substantial improvements of residential structures permitted on or after October 1, 2018, shall have the lowest floor (including basement) elevated above the highest adjacent grade, at least as high as 18 inches above the depth number specified in feet on the community's flood insurance rate map, or at least two feet 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches (3") above the nearest 500-year flood-if no depth number is specified. - (2) Substantial improvements to any residential structure completed prior to October 1, 2018, shall have the lowest floor (including basement), elevated a minimum of 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building.
 A registered professional engineer, architect, or land surveyor shall submit a certification to the floodplain administrator that the standard of this subsection as proposed in subsection 50-65(a)(1), is satisfied.